1AhmedGalal/Mini-Map-System/README.md

 # Mini Map System (Wasalny)

 An application written in C++ as a project for FCIS-ASU's data structures course.
 The app is an application of graph theory as it allows users to add or remove cities and roads.
-The app can dispaly the map, calculate the shortest path between two cities and calculate the shortest path connceting all cities if found.
+The app can display the map, calculate the shortest path between two cities and calculate the shortest path connceting all cities if found.

 ## Features